Home

 For more information about our congregation, contact us by email

-at ccuuf.programs@gmail.com or by phone at (541) 224-8818.
+at ccuuf.programs@gmail.com.
 Also, see the NUUsletter .

 A calendar of our upcoming events is always found on this webpage www.ccuuf.org